Funding Grants in the Norwalk Area since 2005.

 Grantees must be 501(c)3 charities and provide proof of that status.
 The Geotrac Foundation is more inclined to fund projects and not general operating expenses.
 You will be asked to fill out an application form.
 Interim and final reports on various aspects of the project may be required.
 The Foundation trustees meet twice a year (in May and October) to conduct Foundation business and to review grant applications.
 Generally, grant applications should be presented late in the Summer or early in the Fall.
 The Trustees will review applications and disburse funds by year end.

-Date to submit grant applications for October review is September 30, 2018.
-For Spring review the deadline is March 31, 2019.
+Date to submit grant applications for September review is August 31st.
+For April review the deadline is March 31.

 Inquiries and applications should be addressed to: